CundyTech/mongo-move/README.md

 A CLI tool built in GO that quickly moves records from a MongoDB source database to a target over two different servers

 ## Features

+- Add source and target databases using config file
+- Select source and target database
+- Select one or more source and target collections
+- Manage choices before starting copy
+- Filter and pagination options on each table to aid selection

+## Demo

 - Select source and target database